 Wesley Sanders is a passionate writer and a voracious reader.
 Wesley is currently obtaining his associate's degree in literature and creative writing from Borough of Manhattan Community College.
 After completing his studies at BMCC, Wesley will be attending NYU, where he will be working towards his bachelor's degree in individualized studies as part of the Gallatin Guide program.
 Wesley plans on becoming a teacher specializing in public school education and a writer who works primarily on fiction for young adults.
 He is currently working on his first novel about a black superhero growing up in a city that is filled with racism and segregation.
 Wesley, a Bronx native, loves reading.
 Some of his favorite books are Harry Potter, The Hunger Games, and The Hate You Give.
 Wesley enjoys reading with children because he wants every child to develop a love for literacy.

-Melissa Silvester is a college freshman who will be attending Hunter College in the fall.
+Melissa Silvester is a college sophomore at Hunter College.
 She will be majoring in Social Work.
 In the future she hopes to work as a school social worker.
 She recently graduated Fannie Lou Hamer Freedom High School.
 During her senior year she interned with Boogie Down Books due to her personal interest in literature.
 That internship lead to the first ever Boogie Down Books poetry slam.
 Now Melissa spends her Saturdays working at the South Bronx Farmers Market, where she gets to sell books and read with children.

 Lydia Adegbola is the English Department chairperson at New Rochelle High School in Westchester County and seeks to use her role to redefine what it means to be literary.
 She believes in the tremendous impact of reading and will stop at nothing to help young people fall in love with the written word.
 Lydia is a graduate of New York University with a B.A. in Secondary English Education and a M. A. in School Building Leadership.
 She spent the first 15 years of her career as a high school English teacher and assistant principal in New York City and is delighted about the opportunity to spread her passion for reading with both teachers and students alike.
 When Lydia is not reading or “book clubbing”, she loves spending time with her amazing husband and rambunctious toddlers.